lupersoop/2025-05-13-dns-poisoning-digitalpacific.com.au/docs/public-security-alert.md

 # Public Security Alert: DNS Poisoning Affecting Digital Pacific Linux Mirrors

-## Security Alert: DNS Poisoning Attack on Popular Linux Mirrors
+## Security Alert: DNS Poisoning Affecting Popular Linux Mirrors

-**Date:** May 12, 2025
+**Date:** May 12, 2025 (Updated: May 14, 2025)
 **Affected Services:** Digital Pacific Linux Mirrors (Fedora, Ubuntu, and potentially others)
-**Affected Users:** Primarily Superloop Internet customers in Australia
+**Affected Users:** Primarily users accessing these mirrors through certain DNS resolvers

 ## Overview

-A DNS poisoning attack has been detected affecting users of Superloop Internet in Australia when accessing Linux distribution mirrors hosted by Digital Pacific.
-This attack redirects users to a potentially malicious server in Malaysia instead of the legitimate Digital Pacific mirrors.
+A DNS poisoning incident has been detected affecting Digital Pacific's Linux distribution mirrors.
+This issue redirects users to a potentially malicious server in Malaysia instead of the legitimate Digital Pacific mirrors.

+**UPDATE (May 14, 2025)**: We are investigating reports that this incident may be related to a registrar-level compromise rather than an ISP DNS issue.
+We will update this advisory as more information becomes available.

 ## Technical Details